Home > Mac Data Recovery Tips

 • Click First Aid on the top and wait for it to verify and repair errors.Repair corrupted internal hard drive via First Aid

-After running First Aid, if the Mac hard drive can be mounted, restart your Mac.
+After running First Aid, if the Mac hard drive can be mounted, restart your Mac to make it fully ready for the following work routine.
 If it still can't be mounted, it may be seriously corrupted.

-You need to get your data off the internal hard drive with iBoysoft Data Recovery for Mac first because reformatting will make data lost.
-And then erase it and reinstall macOS.
+You need to get your data off the internal hard drive with iBoysoft Data Recovery for Mac first because reformatting will wipe all data.
+Then you can erase it and reinstall macOS.

 Then, follow the onscreen instructions to reinstall macOS.
-Luckily, the issue of the internal hard drive not showing up on Mac will be fixed.
+Luckily, the issue of the internal SSD not showing up in Disk Utility on Mac will be fixed.

 3. The internal hard drive not showing in Disk Utility of macOS Recovery mode